PoisotLab/ms_svd_imputation/manuscript.md

 connectance of the global host-virus interaction dataset, which amounts to the probability that any pair of organisms are found to interact (0.03).Yet, this can overestimate the importance of viruses with a narrow host range, or underestimate the importance of generalist viruses.
-For this reason, the assignment of the initial value was determined based [@Stock2017LinFil] work on linear filtering.
+For this reason, the assignment of the initial value was then determined based [@Stock2017LinFil] work on linear filtering.
 This method provides a convenient way to assign weights to various aspects of network structure, and has been revealed to provide a good baseline estimate of how likely it is that a missing interaction actually exists, based on the structure of the interaction matrix, without the need to have other side information, such as traits or phylogeny.
 Considering our $m \times n$ data matrix $\mathbf{X}$, the initial value of a missing interaction was fixed to the filtered value $\mathbf{F}_{ij}$ :